gonzaguepatinier/gonzaguepatinier/README.md

-Hi,
+🎮 Passionate about interactive learning, gamification, and simulations.

-I’m @gonzaguepatinier
+With 20+ years in IT consulting (ITSM, PMO, DevOps), I'm now exploring the creative world of 3D engines and game development to build engaging learning experiences.

-- 👀 I’m interested in:
+👀 Currently exploring:
-    - 3D Engine
+- 🕹️ Game Engines: GODOT, GDEVELOP
-    - 3D Modeling
+- 🧊 3D Modeling: Blender, BlockBench
-    - GODOT
+- 📐 Simulation & Serious Games Design

-- 🌱 I’m currently learning:
+- 🛠️ Agile tools: JIRA, SCRUM (refresh)

-    - SCRUM (refresh)
+💞️ Open to collaborate on:
-    - JIRA
+- 🎲 Educational Game & Simulation Design
-- 💞️ I’m looking to collaborate on:
+- 🎓 Gamified learning experiences for IT & Business
-    - Game design
+- 🤝 Projects blending tech, storytelling & coaching

-- 📫 How to reach me:
+📫 Reach out via:
-    - Email
+- ✉️ Emai
-    - LinkedIn
+- 💼 LinkedIn

 <!---
 gonzaguepatinier/gonzaguepatinier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.